cehrig/tc-bpf-dynamic-gre/Readme.md

 `gcc -lbpf -o xdp_ingress_user xdp_ingress_user.c`

 ## install in XDP via custom loader
-We are using a customer load here to re-use the map setup via tc
+We are using a custom loader here to re-use the map setup via tc

 `./xdp_ingress_user <ingress interface>`